-- i) Training will be conducted with the materials and resources shared by NPCCHH and NCDC website - ii) Training calendar of the State has been proposed for months of April to June each year - iii) Refresher training to be conducted in April each year
+- 1. Training will be conducted with the materials and resources shared by NPCCHH and NCDC website - 2.
+Training calendar of the State has been proposed for months of April to June each year - 3.
+Refresher training to be conducted in April each year